woolfel/createmlbench/results/README.md

 ## Test process

 For each test, I cloned the repository, set the data sources, select the batch and timed the training run.
 At the end I used preview to test sample photos.
 Each run was for 1000 iterations.
+The setting used was "full network".

 |batch	 | elapsed time min | peak memory G | loss |